Wah Yan College, Hong Kong: History

-Chronology

 The beginnings

 The school was founded by Peter Tsui Yan Sau on 16 December 1919 on the 3rd and 4th floors of 60 Hollywood Road, which houses the Kung-Lee sugar cane juice store (公利真料竹蔗水) and is listed as a Grade II Historic Building.
 On the first day of school there were only four students.
 In subsequent years, the school also used 54A Peel Street and 33 Mosque Junction as campuses.
 As the number of students rose, the school moved to a new campus at 2 Robinson Road (the present site of Bishop Lei Int'l House and Raimondi College) after Lunar New Year 1921.
 On 1 October 1922, the school was listed as a Grant-in-aid school.
 In 1924, a Kowloon branch was established in Mongkok.
 A hostel in Wah Yan opened in 1927.
 That same year the first Irish Jesuit Fr John Neary came to Wah Yan and taught religious studies.